Code meets content: The era of the developer-writer hybrid

 ...developers waste nearly a quarter of their coding time deciphering documentation.

-Most developers can explain complex algorithms to computers but freeze when asked to explain them to humans.
-Ask them about their weekend and they'll respond with a binary "good" or "bad."
-Ask them about their code, and suddenly you're trapped in a 45-minute monologue about optimization techniques that somehow invokes their favorite anime.
+Most developers can explain complex algorithms to computers, but freeze when asked to explain them to humans.
+Ask them about their weekend, and they'll respond with a binary "good" or "bad."
+Ask them about their code, and suddenly you're trapped in a 45-minute monologue about optimization techniques that somehow invoke their favorite anime.

 Meanwhile, traditional technical writers craft beautiful prose about features they've never used, like food critics describing meals they've only seen in pictures.
 The result?
 Documentation that reads like poetry but helps like a chocolate teapot.